eclipse/microprofile-lra/README.md

   effort) that compensation is possible.
-Each participant or subordinate coordinator (in the case of nested LRAs) is responsible for ensuring that sufficient data is made durable in order to undo the LRA in the event of failures.
+Each participant or subordinate coordinator (in the case of nested LRAs) is responsible for ensuring that sufficient data is made durable in order to undo the LRA in the event of failures (still LRA coordinator could help in the manner).
   Interposition and check pointing of state allow the system to drive a consistent view of the outcome and recovery actions taken, but allowing always the possibility that recovery isn’t possible and must be logged or flagged for the administrator.

   In a large scale environment or in the presence of long term failures recovery may not be automatic and manual intervention may be necessary to restore an application’s consistency.

   Note that calling participants in reverse order does not guarantee that the compensation actions will be performed in strict sequential order since participants are allowed to indicate that the compensation